1

 Job description

-Sterile Processing Tech at Houston Physicians Hospital
+Sterile Processing Tech at Surgery Center of Columbia

-• High School diploma or GED required.
+• High School Diploma or Equivalent

-• Experience with all types of sterilizers.
+• Experience with all types of sterilizers

-• Familiarity with medical terminology and departmental supply items is required.
+• Familiarity with medical terminology and departmental supply items

 Who We Are

 At USPI, we create relationships that create better care.
-We partner with physicians and health care systems to provide first class ambulatory solutions throughout the United States.
+We partner with physicians and healthcare systems to provide first-class ambulatory solutions throughout the United States.
 We are committed to providing surgical services in the most efficient and clinically excellent manner.

 USPI is committed to, and proud of our inclusive culture.
 An inclusive culture, in our view, is respectful of differences and nurtures and supports the contributions of each individual, while also embracing and leveraging diversity.
 A diverse workforce, combined with an inclusive culture, makes USPI stronger and better able to meet the needs of our diverse patient and physician population.